 A church in Fredericksburg wanted to enhance their stage with some flexible lighting elements.
 Here are a few of the helpful questions we got from them:

-We’re looking for ____, does Scecon provide that?
+We’re looking for ____, do you provide that?

 What role would your company play in ____?

 Here are some elements/a lookbook /something we saw.
 Can you utilize these in your design?

 A few images that were used to fuel the design discussion

 We reeeeally don’t like ____, can you avoid that in your design?

 There is $___ budgeted for this.
 Is that a budget you can work with?

 We like the direction of the first concept, but could we adjust ___, ___, and ___ to see what it would look like?